Tornadoes in February? In the Great Lakes? Storms leave a trail of destruction

 "The back of my house is sort of hanging off," Harrington told WGN-TV, which reported no injuries.

-Warning sirens jolted awake residents of central Ohio early Wednesday as a possible tornado hit near Columbus.
-Significant damage was reported at an airport in Madison County, between Dayton and Columbus.
-Toppled trees closed roads in the area until debris could be cleared.
+The storms followed unusual warmth across Illinois in recent days, the National Weather Service said.
+They were followed Wednesday by a return to winter weather, with snow and temperatures in the 20s.

-Nearly 50,000 customers in Ohio and Michigan lacked power early Wednesday, according to PowerOutage.us.
+Weather service teams throughout the region were trying to confirm tornado reports.
+One suspected tornado traveled across Chicago's southern suburbs — from Calumet City, Illinois, into East Chicago and Gary in northwestern Indiana — before heading out to Lake Michigan as a waterspout, said weather service meteorologist Kevin Doom.

-If a tornado is confirmed in Grand Blanc Township, it would be only the second February tornado for that part of Michigan since recordkeeping began in 1950, following one in Wayne County on Feb.
-28, 1974, said meteorologist Dave Kook, of the weather service's Detroit office.
+The Grand Blanc Township tornado is only the second February tornado for the section of Michigan covered by Detroit's National Weather Service office since recordkeeping began in 1950, following one in Wayne County on Feb.
+28, 1974, the service said.

 The warm weather and severe storms, including hail up to an inch (2.5 centimeters) in diameter, on Tuesday and Wednesday are unusual for the area this time of the year, Kook said.